-The muffler on your saw is equipped with a spark arrestor mesh.
-This must be cleaned regularly.
+If the muffler on your saw is fitted with a spark arrestor mesh this must be cleaned regularly.
 A blocked mesh will cause the engine to overheat and may lead to serious damage.

 Never use a muffler if the spark arrestor mesh is missing or defective.